facundosander/facundosander/README.md

 ### A **👨‍💻 Professional Overview**

 As an ambitious software engineering student and a passionate programming enthusiast, I have a diverse range of technical skills.
 Currently working in the IT market as an Operational Technician, I have hands-on experience in various programming languages such as Java, Visual Basic, HTML, CSS, SQL, Python, JavaScript, Pascal and a practical understanding of FastApi and Dockerfile.
-My professional role enhances my ability to apply technical proficiency to challenging projects, as I continue to hone my knowledge and expertise in PHP, React, Angular, and Node.js.
+My professional role enhances my ability to apply technical proficiency to challenging projects, as I continue to hone my knowledge and expertise in JavaScript, React, Node.js, RESTful, GraphQL , TypeScript and React Native.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------